Our approach to biodiversity management

 Research and partnerships

-Investments in research and scientific knowledge are essential to support our impact management process, decisions, and actions.
+Investments in research and scientific knowledge are essential to inform our impact management process, decisions, and actions.
 Focused on improving and maximizing the results of these actions, Vale establishes partnerships with biodiversity experts, such as universities, government organizations, and consulting firms.

-We seek consistent environmental studies, mitigation, recovery, and compensation activities that constitute effective action plans, and foster the generation and dissemination of knowledge.
-To support our strategy, we maintain the Vale Technological Institute (ITV), a research center operating in the Amazon since 2010.
-Headquartered in Belém, Pará, ITV is a leading scientific authority on biodiversity, habitat restoration, eDNA for area monitoring, climate change, and biotechnology.
+We seek consistent environmental studies, as well as mitigation, restoration, and compensation activities that constitute effective action plans, in addition to fostering the generation and dissemination of knowledge.
+To support our strategy, we maintain the Vale Technology Institute (ITV), a research center that has been operating in the Amazon since 2010.
+Headquartered in Belém (PA), ITV is a leader in scientific knowledge regarding biodiversity, habitat restoration, and DNA for area monitoring, climate change, and biotechnology.

 Vale's Archive